jessieren/VirFinder/README.md

-Training the model using user's database
+Training the model using users' database
 ---------
 A new function has been added to the package to allow users to train the prediction model using their own database for viral sequences and host sequences.